TylerWoolcott/viewport-grid/README.md

 I had to lift state up to the App component because both the Viewport Grid and Sidebar components needed to know if the button had been toggled.
 I made the requisite adjustments to the SCSS file to accomodate different sizes when the sidebar is open / closed.
 I stubbed out the Column / Rows form.

-I quickly realised creating a component for each grid configuration would be impractical so I created a `GenerateGrid()` function that created rows / columns (a 2D array of divs) in the DOM whenever a user added / removed them using the inputs.
+I quickly realised creating a component for each grid configuration would be impractical so I created a `GenerateGrid()` function that created rows / columns (a 2D array of child divs) in the DOM whenever a user added / removed them using the form inputs.
 Because there is no button to invoke the function, I placed it into a useEffect callback hook with the `row` and `column` in the dependency array so they can be tracked whenever they're updated.

-To add the `grid-template-columns` and `grid-template-rows` layout dynamically I stored them in two respective `const` variables and added them as an inline style to the top div.
-In effect this created a 'div factory' that dynamically added CSS Grid to the rows (eg. `grid-template-rows: repeat(n + 1, 1fr);`) and columns (eg. `grid-template-columns: repeat(n + 1, 1fr);`).
+To add the `grid-template-columns` and `grid-template-rows` layout dynamically I stored them in two respective `const` variables and added them as an inline style to the parent div.
+In effect this created a 'child div factory' that dynamically added CSS Grid to the rows (eg. `grid-template-rows: repeat(n + 1, 1fr);`) and columns (eg. `grid-template-columns: repeat(n + 1, 1fr);`).
 I mapped over the rows and columns and rendered each div item with the appropriate border and styling.

-Next I used useRef, useLayoutEffect, together with useState to get, dynamically track and statefully update the viewport heights and widths via the `getClientHeight` and `getClientWidth` APIs.
-I then added the `gridRef` to the top div for tracking and rendered the `width` and `height` variables in the child div and divided them based on the `height.length` and `row.length` and `Math.round`ed them to get a whole number.
+Next I used useRef, useLayoutEffect, together with useState hooks to get, dynamically track and statefully update the viewport heights and widths via the `getClientHeight` and `getClientWidth` APIs.
+I then added the `gridRef` to the parent div for tracking and rendering the `width` and `height` variables in the child div, and then divided them based on the `height.length` and `row.length`, and lastly `Math.round`ed them to get their values as integers.

-In `Sidebar.tsx` I created two functions that required the Row / Column input values to be between 1-10 using `Math.min` and `Math.max` and storing them in `useState` variables.
+In `Sidebar.tsx` I created two functions that required the Row / Column input values to be between 1-10 using `Math.min` and `Math.max` and stored them in `useState` variables.

 For testing, I used `render`, `screen`, and `fireEvent` from React Testing Library to test the functionality of the Sidebar toggle button, row and column inputs, as well as the role and label fields.